W. Roland Stine

 William Roland Stine (September 7, 1940 – April 24, 2003) was an American politician and educator.

-Born in Shelbyville, Indiana, Stine received his bachelor's and master's degrees from Indiana University.
+Stine was born in Shelbyville, Indiana and graduated from Shelbyville High School in 1958.
+He received his bachelor's and master's degrees from Indiana University.
 He taught history at Shelbyville Middle School.
 He served on the Shelbyville City Council from 1987 to 2002.
 He then served in the Indiana House of Representatives in 2003 as a Republican.

 Death

 Stine was killed in an automobile accident in Johnson County, Indiana, while serving his first year in the Indiana General Assembly.
 He was struck by former student Allan Wickliff.